philosophy

 The answer, aggregated across billions of users, is trillions of dollars.
 That’s the real business model.
 The app is just the delivery mechanism.

-We reject this model.
+I reject this model.
 Not because it doesn’t work — it works extremely well.
-We reject it because it treats people as resources to be extracted, not individuals to be served.
+I reject it because it treats people as resources to be extracted, not individuals to be served.

-Every product at Michael Craig Group starts from a simple principle: your data belongs to you.
+Every product starts from a simple belief: your work belongs to you.

 This isn’t a marketing tagline.
 It’s an architectural constraint.
-It shapes every technical decision we make:
+It shapes every technical decision:

-- Encryption: When data does travel, it’s encrypted end-to-end.
-We can’t read it even if we wanted to.
+• Encryption: When data does travel, it’s encrypted end-to-end.
+I can’t read it even if I wanted to.

-- Collection: We don’t collect what we don’t need.
+• Collection: I don’t collect what I don’t need.
 Every data point must justify its existence.

-- Analytics: We don’t track you.
-No behavioral analytics, no usage profiling, no engagement metrics that treat your attention as a commodity.
+• Analytics: I don’t track you.
+No behavioral analytics, no usage profiling, no engagement metrics.

 The Tradeoffs

-Let’s be honest about what this costs us.
-We can’t offer “personalized experiences” powered by your behavioral data.
-We can’t show investors hockey-stick engagement graphs driven by attention-harvesting dark patterns.
-We can’t monetize through data resale.
+Let’s be honest about what this costs.
+I can’t offer “personalized experiences” powered by your behavioral data.
+I can’t show investors hockey-stick engagement graphs driven by dark patterns.
+I can’t monetize through data resale.

-These are real business costs.
-We accept them because the alternative — building surveillance infrastructure and calling it a product — is something we’re not willing to do.
+These are real costs.
+I accept them because the alternative — building surveillance infrastructure and calling it a product — isn’t something I’m willing to do.

 The Products

-Our portfolio spans film production, business operations, event management, education, and aviation.
+The portfolio spans film production, business operations, event management, and education.
 The domains are different, but the approach is the same:

 Each product is a bet that people will choose software that respects them — even when the alternative is cheaper or more convenient.